roipoussiere/jaffle/website/content/syntax.md

 Not the both use of the prefix `_` and the suffix `^` to serialize the parameters.

-### Signals
+## Signals

-Signals (and other eventual keywords without parenthesis) are written with a capital on the first letter:
+Keywords without parenthesis like signals are written with a capital on the first letter:

 {{< code "h" >}}
 ```js